joshuavetos/TESSRAX-CANON-/01_CANON/CANON-003_Claim_Economy.md

 ## Law
 Any nontrivial output is a **claim** and must incur liability.
-Silence is the only zero-cost action.
+Silence is the only zero‑cost action.

 ## Claim Definition
 A **claim** is any assertion that implies truth, action, prediction, or structure.

 Every claim MUST declare all of the following:

-- **Predicate** — a falsifiable, machine-checkable condition
+- **Predicate** — a falsifiable, machine‑checkable condition
 - **Debit** — explicit cost charged at emission
 - **Dependencies** — parent claims or invariants relied upon
 - **Tier** — Observation | Prediction | Structural